Digital-Business-Council/Digital-Business-Council.github.io/pages/tech-zone/edelivery/digital-capability-locator.md

 ## Known Implementations

-Since there is usually only one DCL for a given national economy, the DCL service is normally implemented by a statutory authority - usually the issuer and registrar of the relevant business identifier.
-In the Australian case, the identifer is the ABN and the DCL operator is expected to tbe the ATO.
+Since there is usually only one DCL for a given domain or national economy.
+The Digital Business Council is working closely with the ATO to determine the feasiblity of the ATO providing the DCL functions.

-Known implementations (open source or otherwise) are listed here.
-Please modify this page and make a pull request to add your own.
+Whilst a permanent operator for the DCL is determined, a number of testing DCL solutions have been established to prove key design concepts and support early testing.
+The following known implementations (open source or otherwise) are listed here.

 |Provider|Implementation URL|Comments|
 |--------|------------------|--------|